micmejia/bible-dump/AMPC/Proverbs/Prov 5.md

-[^a]Drink waters out of your own cistern [of a pure marriage relationship], and fresh running waters out of your own well.
+Drink waters out of your own cistern [of a pure marriage relationship], and fresh running waters out of your own well.